bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

 ---
 You can deploy multiple flavor APKs in one workflow using our Gradle Runner step.
 You will need to do some settings to the `Sign APK` and the `Google Play Deploy` steps - so keep you eyes peeled!
 In this tutorial, we walk you through how you can generate multiple flavor APKs (or just a few out of all your build variants) using on `Gradle Runner` and deploy step and how you can deploy them to an app store.

+{% include message_box.html type="note" title="About build types, flavors and build variants" content=" Build types mean how your build is packaged, for example, compiled as `debug` or `release`.
+Flavor means when an app's core code is enhanced with different features.
+This results in many different versions of the same app such as free/paid, demo/full.
+A build variant, which we will mention in this guide a lot, means the combination of flavors and build types."%}

 ## Generate APKs

 Once you have a deploy workflow (as an example find the screenshot below) do the following: